AmitPr/MKS22X-BallRock/README.md

 Coby/Greg: Messed with old rock display a bit before moving on to image based.
 Completed 2 display modes, randomly selected on construction
 Alvi: Programmed collide-able interface
 Amit: Created two  ball subclasses (GravityBall/PongBall) & changed setup method.
 Balls turn red when touching rocks

+Day 3:
+Greg added linear (straight) and quadratic interpolated (smooth) movement to the living rock Coby changed rock sizes and fixed syntax (int==1 changed into boolean).
+Also added eyes to Dwayne, and eyes in a different place to Stone.